anshiiiikat/Pointers/README.md

 End
 ### Revering An Array
-Start.
+1.Start.

-Initialize an integer array with elements {10, 20, 30, 40, 50}.
+2.Initialize an integer array with elements {10, 20, 30, 40, 50}.

-Create a pointer and point it to the last element of the array (arr + 4).
+3.Create a pointer and point it to the last element of the array (arr + 4).

-Print "Reversed array is:". using ---For i from 4 down to 0:
+4.Print "Reversed array is:". using ---For i from 4 down to 0:

-Print the value pointed to by the pointer.
+5.Print the value pointed to by the pointer.

-Decrement the pointer to move to the previous element.
+6.Decrement the pointer to move to the previous element.

-End.
+7.End.

 ### Finding Difference Of Array Elements
-Start.
+1.Start.

-Initialize an integer array A with {10, 20, 30, 40, 50}.
+2.Initialize an integer array A with {10, 20, 30, 40, 50}.

-Create pointer ap1 pointing to the 3rd element (A[2]).
+3.Create pointer ap1 pointing to the 3rd element (A[2]).

-Create pointer ap2 pointing to the 5th element (A[4]).
+4.Create pointer ap2 pointing to the 5th element (A[4]).

-Calculate diff = *ap2 - *ap1.
+5.Calculate diff = *ap2 - *ap1.

-Display "Difference is:" followed by diff.
+6.Display "Difference is:" followed by diff.

-End.
+7.End.

 ### Reading/Printing A String
-Start.
+1.Start.

-Declare a character array str of size 20.
+2.Declare a character array str of size 20.

-Prompt the user to enter a string and store it in str.
+3.Prompt the user to enter a string and store it in str.

-Initialize a pointer ptr to point to str.
+4.Initialize a pointer ptr to point to str.

-Print "String is:".
+5.Print "String is:".

-While the character pointed to by ptr is not '\0' (null terminator):
+6.While the character pointed to by ptr is not '\0' (null terminator):

-Print the character pointed to by ptr.
+7.Print the character pointed to by ptr.

-Increment ptr to move to the next character.
+8.Increment ptr to move to the next character.

-End.
+9.End.
 # Uses Of Pointers
 Pointers are a useful concept in C++ that allow direct access to memory addresses, providing greater control over memory and data manipulation.
 Below are some primary uses of pointers in C++: